Alpha Magnetic Spectrometer: Specifications

-About 1,000 cosmic rays are recorded by the instrument per second, generating about one GB/sec of data.
+About 1,000 cosmic rays are recorded by the instrument per second, generating about one GB/s of data.
 This data is filtered and compressed to about 300 kbit/s for download to the operation center POCC at CERN.

+A mockup of the machine is present inside the operations center at CERN.

 Design

 The detector module consists of a series of detectors that are used to determine various characteristics of the radiation and particles as they pass through.
 Characteristics are determined only for particles that pass through from top to bottom.
 Particles that enter the detector at any other angles are rejected.
 From top to bottom the subsystems are identified as: